 The Industrial Research Fund (Dutch abbrev.: IOF), just like the University Research Fund (BOF), is an earmarked university fund that is annually fed with a block grant from the Flemish government.
 The distribution of this fund among the different associations occurs according to an annually calculated distribution key, whose components (parameters) are oriented primarily towards valorisation (industrial revenues, patents, spin-off companies).

 Allocation of IOF resources is subject to a set of conditions imposed by the government.
-As such, the Association appropriates IOF resources for the following purposes:
+As such, the Association appropriates IOF resources for the following purposes

-- appointment of IOF research and innovation managers, who are integrated in a consortium of research groups that have proven successful in carrying out application-oriented research and in valorising the results of this research for the benefit of industry.
+- Appointment of IOF Valorisation managers, who are integrated in a consortium of research groups that have proven successful in carrying out application-oriented research and in valorising the results of this research for the benefit of industry.

-- proof-of-concept projects with the aim of making a finding market-ready;
+- Proof-of-concept projects with the aim of making a finding market-ready.

 - Service platforms prepare for the launch of a short-term self-sustaining service platform.